-(3) At the discretion of the State Superintendent, the

-school district report card shall include a subset of the information identified in paragraphs (A) through (E) of subsection (2) of this Section, as well as information relating to the operating expense per pupil and other finances of the school district, and the State report card shall include a subset of the information identified in paragraphs (A) through (E) and paragraph (N) of subsection (2) of this Section.
+(3) At the discretion of the State Superintendent, the school district report card shall include a subset of the information identified in paragraphs (A) through (E) of subsection (2) of this Section, as well as information relating to the operating expense per pupil and other finances of the school district, and the State report card shall include a subset of the information identified in paragraphs (A) through (E) and paragraph (N) of subsection (2) of this Section.
 The school district report card shall include the average daily attendance, as that term is defined in subsection (2) of this Section, of students who have individualized education programs and students who have 504 plans that provide for special education services within the school district.
+The indicators under subsection (2) of this Section for the school district report card shall be aggregated at the course level, department level, and school level, and the course-level indicators shall be collected from each course.

-- (4) Notwithstanding anything to the contrary in this Section, in consultation with key education stakeholders, the State Superintendent shall at any time have the discretion to amend or update any and all metrics on the school, district, or State report card. - (5) Annually, no more than 30 calendar days after receipt of the school district and school report cards from the State Superintendent of Education, each school district, including special charter districts and districts subject to the provisions of Article 34, shall present such report cards at a regular school board meeting subject to applicable notice requirements, post the report cards on the school district's Internet web site, if the district maintains an Internet web
+- (4) Notwithstanding anything to the contrary in this Section, in consultation with key education stakeholders, the State Superintendent shall at any time have the discretion to amend or update any and all metrics on the school, district, or State report card. - (5) Annually, no more than 30 calendar days after receipt of the school district and school report cards from the State Superintendent of Education, each school district, including special charter districts and districts subject to the provisions of Article 34, shall present such report cards at a regular school board meeting subject to applicable notice requirements, post the report cards on the school district's Internet web site, if the district maintains an Internet web site, make the report cards available to a newspaper of general circulation serving the district, and, upon request, send the report cards home to a parent (unless the district does not maintain an Internet web site, in which case the

-- site, make the report cards available to a newspaper of 1 2 general circulation serving the district, and, upon request, 3 send the report cards home to a parent (unless the district does not maintain an Internet web site, in which case the 4 5 report card shall be sent home to parents without request).
-If the district posts the report card on its Internet web site, 6 7 the district shall send a written notice home to parents 8 stating (i) that the report card is available on the web site, 9 (ii) the address of the web site, (iii) that a printed copy of 10 the report card will be sent to parents upon request, and (iv) 11 the telephone number that parents may call to request a 12 printed copy of the report card. - 13 (6) Nothing contained in Public Act 98-648 repeals, 14 supersedes, invalidates, or nullifies final decisions in 15 lawsuits pending on July 1, 2014 (the effective date of Public 16 Act 98-648) in Illinois courts involving the interpretation of 17 Public Act 97-8. - 18 (Source: P.A.
+- 1 report card shall be sent home to parents without request).
+If - 2 the district posts the report card on its Internet web site, - 3 the district shall send a written notice home to parents - 4 stating (i) that the report card is available on the web site, - 5 (ii) the address of the web site, (iii) that a printed copy of - 6 the report card will be sent to parents upon request, and (iv) - 7 the telephone number that parents may call to request a - 8 printed copy of the report card. - 9 (6) Nothing contained in Public Act 98-648 repeals, - 10 supersedes, invalidates, or nullifies final decisions in - lawsuits pending on July 1, 2014 (the effective date of Public - 12 Act 98-648) in Illinois courts involving the interpretation of - 13 Public Act 97-8. - 14 (Source: P.A.
 101-68, eff.
 1-1-20; 101-81, eff.
-7-12-19; - 19 101-654, eff.
+7-12-19; - 15 101-654, eff.
 3-8-21; 102-16, eff.
-6-17-21; 102-294, eff. - 20 1-1-22; 102-539, eff.
+6-17-21; 102-294, eff. - 16 1-1-22; 102-539, eff.
 8-20-21; 102-558, eff.
-8-20-21; 102-594, - 21 eff.
+8-20-21; 102-594, - 17 eff.
 7-1-22; 102-813, eff.
 5-13-22.)